 2nd Generation (1970-1974)

 The first-generation Corolla was a fine car but a bit too small for American tastes.
 They wanted bigger and better, with more power and more room.
 The second-generation Corollas didn’t disappoint, upping their horsepower to 73 with a 1.2-liter engine.
 An automatic transmission option was added, and, in 1971, the engine grew to 1.6 liters and 102 hp.
 In 1973 and 1974, the only major changes were larger bumpers to accommodate federal regulations.

 3rd Generation (1975 – 1978)

-Third generation Corollas went through bit of a makeover, with a raised center section in the grill that led to an angular body.
-Five third generation models were made available.
-The first was the basic 2 door sedan with a 1.2 liter engine.
-Then there was a 4-door sedan, a 2-door hardtop, the sporty SR5 hardtop and a 5-door station wagon—all with the 1.6 liter engine.
+Third-generation Corollas went through a bit of a makeover, with a raised center section in the grill that led to an angular body.
+Five third-generation models were made available.
+The first was the basic 2 door sedan with a 1.2-liter engine.
+Then there was a 4-door sedan, a 2-door hardtop, the sporty SR5 hardtop, and a 5-door station wagon—all with the 1.6-liter engine.
 Due to raised emission standards, catalytic converters were added to all Corollas starting in 1975.
 To cap off the third generation, Toyota added a 3-door hatchback called the Liftback to the lineup in 1976.

 4th Generation (1979- 1983)

 To start off the fourth generation of Corollas, Toyota ditched the leaf spring rear suspension in favor of a coil spring system.
 An added chassis provided a better all-around ride, and a 1.8 liter 75 hp engine was the standard.
 The sport coupe, hatchback, and Liftback SR5’s were the top sellers, and 4- and 5-speed manual transmissions were available along with a 3 speed automatic.
 In 1983, a new 1.6 liter overhead cam engine provided a smoother and more powerful ride.